 COVID-19 safe schools

-The K-12 Daily Health Check website and app is an easy way to decide if your child should attend school based on their symptoms.
-It includes current health guidelines and offers an age-appropriate user-experience for K to 12 students.
+The K to 12 Health Check website and app is an easy way to decide if your child should attend school based on their symptoms.
+It includes current health guidelines and offers an age-appropriate user experience for K to 12 students.

 Download the app:

 All K to 12 staff, students in grades 4 to 12, and visitors are required to wear masks in all indoor areas, including:

 - On school buses

 - A person who cannot tolerate wearing a mask for health or behavioural reasons

 - A person unable to put on or remove a mask without the assistance of another person

 - If the mask is removed temporarily for the purposes of identifying the person wearing it